-There is no reason not to begin by introducing something innovative to bring in the meaning of innovation.
-Take, as an example, the word "inno-duction."
-It is a very modest innovation, but also very simple and therefore prone to serve, with all due care, to the present purpose.
+There is no reason not to begin by introducing something innovative in order to bring in the meaning of innovation.
+Take, as an example, the heading just above.
+It is a very modest innovation, but also very simple and therefore prone to serve, with all due care, as introduction to this paragraph.
 After being decomposed, both "inno-vation" and "intro-duction" formed the word "innoduction."
+This could have been the first time ever that the word "innoduction" appeared.